 - Label the container and include appropriate warnings.

 - Put on acid-resistant gloves, safety goggles, and a lab apron or acid smock.
 Tie back long hair and wear long pants and closed-toe shoes.

 - Lower the sash of the fume hood as much as possible.

 - Slowly add the hydrogen peroxide to the acid.
 Do not add acid to peroxide.
 The reaction often reaches 100⁰C or higher, so boiling may occur.
-For some applications, acid is poured over a surface, followed by peroxide solution, and rinsed away with water.
+For some applications, pour acid over a surface, follow with peroxide solution, and rinse with water.

 - Research indicates chilling the peroxide solution before adding it to the sulfuric acid increases the potency of the piranha solution.

 - Prepare the minimum volume needed for the application.

 - Piranha solution rapidly decomposes, so make the solution fresh before use.

 - Only use the solution within the fume hood.
 Do not leave piranha solution unattended.

 - Do not attempt to store the solution.